evkx/evkx.github.io/content/models/zeekr/mix/mix_standard_range_rwd/_index.md

 ### Suspension

-The front suspension employs a [double wishbone](../../../../technology/suspension/#double-wishbone) design, while the rear uses a [Multilink](../../../../technology/suspension/#multilink) setup.
+The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 The standard suspension includes steel springs and hydraulic dampers.
-The standar suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
-The ground clearance with this suspension is 190 mm.
+The standard suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
+The ground clearance with this suspension is 150 mm.

-You can order Zeekr MIX Standard Range RWD with an alternative air suspension suspension.
-The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
-It uses air suspension and hydraulic dampers.
-The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
-The minimum ground clearance is 160 mm, and the maximum is 230 mm.

-For easier loading, you can lower the air suspension from the rear

 ### Steering